CX-Box/cxbox-doc/docs/widget/type/tree/tree.md

 `Create with widget` opens an additional widget when the "Add" button is clicked.
 The form will appear on the same screen, allowing you to view both the tree of entities and the form for adding a new row.
 After filling the information in and clicking "Save", the new row is added to the Tree.

+The position of a newly created row inside its node is defined :

+* places it before the already loaded rows of the node
+* places it after them.

 ###### How does it look?
 ![create_inline_form.png](create_inline_form.png)